dalindev/shopify-store-auto-pwd/README.md

 ```

 3. After you setup google analytics there is an option [aditional Google Analytics Javascript]
-4. Yep, thet's where we hacking it...
-5. you neet to close the script tag like the following:
+4. you need to close the script tag like the following:

 ```javascript
 }catch(e){};ga('send', 'pageview');